G0180 CPT Code Description & Billing Guidelines 2025: Home Health Certification & Recertification

 There are several scenarios where G0180 CPT code is not appropriate:

-• If home health services are not medically necessary
+• If home health services are not medically necessary or the patient is not homebound.

-• If the patient was not seen face-to-face by the certifying provider within the required timeframe
+• If the patient was not seen face-to-face by the certifying provider within the required timeframe.

-• For recertifications beyond the initial episode (use G0179 instead)
+• For recertifications beyond the initial episode (use G0179 instead).

 FAQs About G0180 in 2025